sing-group/aibench-project/docs/source/api.rst

 Plugin lifecycle
 ----------------

-You can add a class to listen when AIBench starts and add custom behaviour.
+You can add a class to listen when AIBench starts and add custom behavior.
 You should implement a class extending ``PluginLifecycle`` class and put it in the :ref:`plugin.xml <the-plugin-xml-file>`.